Top-100-Coders/Synopysor-Pro/README.md

 # Synopysor-Pro
-A Python information retrival and summarisation application
+A Python information retrival and summarization application